 Poetic Prophecy: Delphi

-Oct 15 - Oct 18, 2026
+Oct 16 - Oct 22, 2026

 This is a journey for those drawn to mystery: for writers, dreamers, and wanderers ready to listen to what the ancients still have to say.
+For those who do not take the noise we are bombarded with each day as the truth.
+For those who know there is something deeper, something more poetic, to be found in my ancestral home of Greece.

 What is Delphi?

 The site itself is a tapestry of marble ruins: the Temple of Apollo, the ancient theatre, and the treasuries of city-states, all set amidst olive groves and dramatic cliffs.
-For thousands of years, pilgrims have walked these pathways, believing that the very stones carry prophecy and possibility.
+For thousands of years, pilgrims have walked these pathways, believing that the very stones carry truth and possibility.

-John Collier — Priestess of Delphi
+Camillo Miola β Priestess of Delphi

 Poetic Prophecy: Delphi Package